morfenza/blogpost_wrap_and_roll/blogpost_part_I.md

 -> GET https://pokeapi.co/api/v2/item/{id or name}/
 ```

+Here is how we'll define the attributes for each model, based on the value and data type returned by the API.

 For the **Pokemon** endpoint we'll want to save the following information:
   * **Name**: _String_
   * **Height**: _Integer_